 A tonsillectomy is performed as a treatment for chronic tonsillitis in adults.
 Tonsils may also be removed if they are enlarged and impede your ability to breathe.
 In cases where one tonsil is significantly larger than the other, the tonsils may be removed to ensure that there's no cancer developing.

-After a week of rest following a tonsillectomy, you may resume some light exercise.
+After a week or two of rest, you may resume some light exercise after tonsillectomy.
 Be sure to avoid high-intensity exercises, contact sports and exercises that put pressure on your upper body or throat, such as yoga, because they may cause a spike in blood pressure and cause the wounds in your throat to bleed.